bombsimon/goqu-spanner/README.md

 **THIS IS A WORK-IN-PROGRESS, DON'T USE IT IN PRODUCTION YET.**.

-This is also true for the [go-sql-spanner] implementation

 ## Usage

 Use like any other goqu driver, see [`examples`][examples] for details.